RESIDENTS in a Hampshire village have described the “flash floods” that swept through their homes.

 On Thursday (Feb 14) there were soldiers on the streets of Sutton Scotney to help reinforce the sandbank barriers that went up earlier in the week.

-The Post Office, the Coach and Horses pub, and several cottages were all flooded.
+The Post Office, the Coach and Horses pub, and several cottages on Oxford Road were all flooded.

-One couple from Sutton Scotney, Jo and Ed Phillips, of Witts Cottage, described watching thousands of litres of water flooding into their home.
+One couple from Sutton Scotney described watching thousands of litres of water flooding into their home.

 “It came up to my ankle.
-It was a bit scary and you just do not know how fast it was going to keep coming up,” said Mrs Phillips.
+It was a bit scary and you just do not know how fast it was going to keep coming up,” they said.

-Clive Wilson, 50, and his wife Penny, 40, live at Pear Tree Cottage, which was one of the worst affected buildings.
+The home of Clive Wilson, 50, and his wife Penny, 40, was one of the worst affected buildings.